jamesplease/react-state-context/README.md

 ## Motivation

-When you are getting started with React, storing your application state within an individual Component's [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) tends to work well.
+When you are getting started with React, storing all of your application state within individual Components' [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) tends to work well.
+Component state is really useful!

-An inherent limitation of component state is that it can be tedious to share it between components that are not near one another within your application's component tree.
-As your application grows, this problem may become more pronounced.
+A limitation of component state is that it can be tedious to share it between components that are not near one another within your application's component tree.
+This problem may become more pronounced as your application grows, and as some of your data needs to be made available to a larger number of separated components.

 React provides an API to solve this problem: **[Context](https://reactjs.org/docs/context.html)**.
-Context is a mechanism to more easily share data between components that are not close.
+Context is a mechanism to more easily share data between components, even when they are not close.

 As delightful as the Context API is, it is a low-level tool, so using it directly can be a little verbose sometimes.
-It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out a good system for working with it.
-Which is where **React State Context** comes in.
+It also doesn't provide opinions on _how_ it should be used, so it can take some time to figure out an organized system for working with it.
+This is where **React State Context** comes in.

 React State Context is a small wrapper around Context that provides you with a small amount of structure.
 This structure helps reduce the boilerplate that you must write, and it also helps you to stay organized.